sandpapersoftware/watermillsqlite/README.md

 go get -u github.com/dkotik/watermillsqlite/wmsqlitemodernc
 ```

-ModernC driver is compatible with the Golang standard library SQL package.
+The ModernC driver is compatible with the Golang standard library SQL package.
 It works without CGO.
+Has fewer dependencies than the ZombieZen variant.

 ```go
 import (